 Although our world is increasingly digital, we still use paper quite regularly in our daily lives for various reasons.

-And for those of us who still subscribe to print catalogs, magazines, and newspapers, we know how quickly they pile up.
+And for those who still subscribe to print catalogs, magazines, and newspapers, we know how quickly they pile up.

 After they’re read, can we recycle them?
 Or is it all destined to end up in landfills, as incinerated trash, or as litter?

-Can I Recycle Paper, Catalogs, Magazines & Newspapers?
+How to Recycle Paper, Catalogs, Magazines & Newspapers

 According to the American Forest and Paper Association, other paper products that can be recycled include:

 - Other food containers (make sure they’re clean and dry).